On Optimal Hyperparameters for Differentially Private Deep Transfer Learning: Optimal clipping depends on problem difficulty

-where $L$ is standard $L$-smoothness constant, and $\eta$ is learning rate.
-Considering how using tighter privacy (increasing $\sigma$) affects the bound in \Cref{eq:koloskova_DPSGD}, as shown in \cref{app:omitted-proofs}, the optimal clipping scales as

-so we should decrease $C$ as $\sigma$ increases.
-However, as shown in \cref{fig:model-and-epsilon-vs-separability}, empirically the optimal $C^*$ can actually be larger under tighter privacy.
+\citet{deUnlockingHighAccuracyDifferentially2022} note that gradient clipping introduces a bias--variance tradeoff in DP optimization, but do not provide a formal analysis.
+The closest theoretical work connecting DP-SGD optimization performance to the DP noise level $\sigma$ and the clipping bound $C$ comes from \citet{koloskovaRevisitingGradientClipping2023}, who provide convergence guarantees for DP-SGD with per-example gradient clipping.
+However, any optimal clipping bound derived from their work would depend on quantities that are not known in advance (such as the loss evaluated at the unknown optimum; see \cref{app:koloskova-bound}).
+Furthermore, these bounds do not explain why---as seen in our experiments---tighter privacy can favor larger clipping bounds.

+To understand when and why this happens, we analyze clipping in DP-SGD through a mean squared error (MSE) decomposition into clipping bias and DP noise variance.
+This allows us to characterize how the tradeoff depends on both the noise level and the gradient norm distribution, and to derive a clipping bound that minimizes the per-step gradient MSE.
+We further connect this MSE to optimization progress, showing that reducing this MSE tightens the bound on per-step optimization progress.

-To understand the empirical results, we therefore need to derive the optimal clipping with different assumptions.
-In the following, we ignore the minibatch sampling noise and use the standard (unnormalized) DP optimizer variant, where gradients are clipped individually and isotropic Gaussian noise with per-coordinate variance $\sigma^2 C^2$ is added.
+To understand the empirical results, we therefore derive the optimal clipping threshold under a standard unnormalized DP-SGD formulation.
+In this setting, per-example gradients are clipped individually and isotropic Gaussian noise with per-coordinate variance $\sigma^2 C^2$ is added.
+In the following, we use the standard (unnormalized) DP optimizer variant, where gradients are clipped individually and isotropic Gaussian noise with per-coordinate variance $\sigma^2 C^2$ is added.
 This variant adds the same amount of DP noise as the normalized one used in our experiments (see \cref{app:norm-vs-std}).

+\begin{restatable}{assumption}{assumptionOptimalClip} Assume there is no mini-batch sampling noise, we use standard per-sample constant clipping with $C \in [\min_i \|g_i\|, \max_i \|g_i\|]$, and the Gaussian mechanism with noise level $\sigma$ to privatize the sum of clipped gradients. \end{restatable}